Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 Nature and Weather Threats Create the Perfect Storm

 The vulnerability landscape becomes even more complex when nature joins the fight.
 In 2023 alone, 24 weather-related disasters each inflicted over $1 billion in energy infrastructure damage, exposing how extreme weather can compromise even well-defended facilities.
-These natural challenges don't exist in isolation—they create opportunities for bad actors targeting our power grid.
+These natural challenges don't exist in isolation—they create opportunities for bad actors targeting our energy infrastructure.

 Bridging the Security Gap: Mobile Solutions Enable Critical Partnerships